cztomczak/cef2go/README.md

 Javascript.

 cef2go on Windows uses the CEF C API.
-There is also available the CEF C++ api, but unfortunately gccgo that can link with C++ programs is not available for Windows, see [Issue 12 - Go compiler frontend] (https://code.google.com/p/gofrontend/issues/detail?id=12).
+There is also available the CEF C++ api that would make it easier to create bindings, but unfortunately gccgo that can link with C++ programs is not available for Windows.
+See [Issue 12 - Go compiler frontend] (https://code.google.com/p/gofrontend/issues/detail?id=12).
 On Linux it would be a good idea to bind to the CEF C++ API using gccgo.
 There is also the [gomingw project](https://code.google.com/p/gomingw/)